rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 exporting the `Inhabited` impl, causing potential breakages for downstream users.

-Although this is a problem in principal it's unlikely to come up much in practice.
+Although this is a problem in principle it's unlikely to come up much in practice.
 I doubt it's common for someone to change an inhabited exported type to being uninhabited; and any library consumers would already be unable to use `uninitialized` with a generic `T`, they'd have to be using it with the